klangner/cantor/README.md

 # Cantor

-Cantor is application for analyzing software project.
+Cantor is application for analyzing software projects.
 The goal of this application is to help developer understand source code of unknown project.